BZFlag-Dev/bzflag.org/_documentation/developer/pages/compiling-on-macos.md

-As an alternative to manual installation of the various dependencies, the [homebrew][brew] package manager can simplify installing external packages, if you have it installed
+As an alternative to manual installation of the various dependencies, the [homebrew][brew] package manager can simplify installing external packages, if you have it installed.

 {% set command %}
 brew install sdl2 glew c-ares